koron/iview/README.md

 The resource direcotry (`_resource`) provides two `fs.FS`s: `static` and `template`

 *   `static` directory provides static resources.
 *   `template` direcotry provides templates.
     *   `layout.html` is the root layout template.
     *   others: templates for media types.

 The resource directory is normally exposed via `embed.FS`, but the physical file system can be used for debugging purposes using the `-rsrc` option.

+## Misc.

+*   You can open a file in an editor.
+The editor can be specified with the `-editor` flag, or the environment variables `IVIEW_EDITOR` and `EDITOR`.
+The priority is as described above.

 ## Developer Resources